-The College of Education, Health, and Human Services admits students to Ph.D. programs on a selective basis.
+The College of Education, Health and Human Services admits students to Ph.D. programs on a selective basis.
+The application deadline for the fall semester is March 15th.
+The application deadline for the spring semester is October 15th.
 Minimum requirements for admission to the Ph.D. programs include:

 Following an interview with the program faculty, an admission decision will be made and the applicant will be informed of the decision, whether supporting or denying admission.

-To apply for a graduate assistantship, click here: Graduate Assistantship Application.
+Apply for a graduate assistantship with the Graduate Assistantship Application.